lottie/lottie-spec/docs/specs/shapes.md

 {schema_string:shapes/stroke-dash/description}

 A stroke dash array consists of `n` dash entries, `[n-1,n]` gap entries and `[0-1]` offset entries.

 Dash and gap entries MUST all be in a continuous order and alternate between dash and gap, starting with dash.
 If there are an odd number of dashes + gaps, the sequence will repeat with dashes and gaps reversed.
 For example a sequence of `[4d, 8g, 16d]` MUST be rendered as `[4d, 8g, 16d, 4g, 8d, 16g]`.

+Offset entry, if present, MUST be at the end of the array.

 {schema_object:shapes/stroke-dash}